 Shareholders of the consolidated entity approved, at the extraordinary general meeting on 11 August 2017, the granting of first ranking security to Anglo American Metallurgical Coal Assets Pty Ltd in respect of the \$7.7 million vendor loan provided on completion of the Dartbrook acquisition.
-The loan from Trepang Services Pty Ltd, and convertible note holders, is subordinated to the secured loan from Anglo American Metallurgical Coal Assets Pty Ltd.
+The convertible note holders, is subordinated to the secured loan from Anglo American Metallurgical Coal Assets Pty Ltd.